CodersCampus/AuthWCFirebase/README.md

 Also named AuthWCFirebase

+here is how I use this daily in dev now `> npm run build && npm run bundle && npx serve`

 ## Cutting to the chase: How to implement on your html page.

 1. find `fbauth-element.bundled.js` and place in the appropriate location such as, in a spring web project in `src/main/resources/static/` folder.
 You should find this file in the `/dev` folder.